tale/headplane/docs/Advanced-Integration.md

 - **Environment Variable**: If you set the `ACL_FILE` environment variable, Headplane will read the file from that path.
 - **Configuration Integration**: If you've set this up, then Headplane will read the `acl_policy_path` key from the configuration file.

+## Automatic Configuration Reload

+When the configuration file is changed, Headscale will need to be restarted to apply the changes.
+Similarly, when the ACL file is changed, Headscale will need to be sent a `SIGHUP` signal to reload the ACLs.
+Currently there are 2 integration providers that can do this for you:

 ### Docker Integration

-The Docker integration can be used to automatically reload the configuration or ACLs when they are changed.
+To enable the Docker integration, set `HEADSCALE_INTEGRATION=docker` in the environment variables.
-In order for this to work, you'll need to pass in the `HEADSCALE_CONTAINER` environment variable.
+Additionally, you'll need to pass in the `HEADSCALE_CONTAINER` environment variable.
 This should be either the name or ID of the Headscale container (you can retrieve this using `docker ps`).
 If the other integrations aren't setup, then Headplane will automatically disable the Docker integration.